ADD Balance - trademark of Charles Kenyon, Attorney at Law and Webmaster. Frequently Asked Questions - Help

 Adding Groups/Galleries/Menus to the QAT

-You can easily add a group or gallery to the QAT if it is already on a Ribbon tab.
+You can easily add a Ribbon tab group or a Building Blocks gallery to the QAT if it is already on a Ribbon tab.

 To add something already on a Ribbon to the QAT right-click on it and select Add to Quick Access Toolbar or (better) use the Modify the QAT dialog.